Cycletouring the

 frowned upon!
 Campings are probably closed

-off-season, you'd better bring decent rain gear.
+bring decent rain gear.
+With a sea-climate being out

-With a sea-climate being out all day on a bike on a
+all day on a bike on a rainy day would not be my

-rainy day would not be my idea of fun.
+idea of fun.

 The latest thing is that wild camping in

-our organised wilderness is now organised and
+our organized wilderness is now organized and

 regulated too!
 In some forests, spots are marked